First, let’s run down the list of common beliefs about DAM systems in 2019 that we’ll be digging into:

 If you think about the key work of many companies, it’s about introducing and marketing new products.
 While this has traditionally been the realm of systems like PLM, those systems are data-centric and asset light.

-Accelerating and aligning this core business process requires enterprise systems that treat both data and content as first class citizens and can support everything from materials development to product design, sell-in, photoshoots and creative campaigns, and on to distribution, in close integration with systems like PLM, PIM, and MDM.
+Accelerating and aligning this core business process requires enterprise systems that treat both data and content as first class citizens and can support everything from materials development to product design life cycle, sell-in, photoshoots and creative campaigns, and on to distribution, in close integration with systems like PLM, PIM, and MDM.
 This shift is necessary because the throughput of content is a major bottleneck to meeting ever-more nimble digitally-native competitors and ever-more-fickle consumer trends.

 Read more about our Product Creative Life Cycle Management solution here.